 The Foundation Year in Performing Arts is offered as an entry route to a dance, music or theatre degree for students who don't yet meet the entry requirements for degree-level study.

-You enrol on a four-year course which includes the one-year foundation year.
-The number of students who progress to degree study is very high - in fact some of these students have gone on to become some of our most successful graduates.
+You will enrol on a four-year course which includes the one-year foundation year.
+The number of students who progress to degree study is very high.
 The Foundation Year in Performing Arts is taught in our excellent studios and facilities at our Hendon campus by the same lecturing staff who teach on our degree courses.
 You are taught in small group seminars, workshops and lectures.

 The Foundation Year is for you if:

 If you are interested in studying the Foundation Year in Performing Arts, you must apply to one of our four-year degree courses.
 Please have a look at the How to apply tab for further information.
 Successful completion of the foundation year guarantees entry onto your chosen degree.

 We offer the following courses:

 |BA Music with Foundation Year||W35F|